 This list includes 500 superpowers!
 All super powers listed have appeared in fiction and/or are defined in Wikipedia’s super power list.
 In addition, there has to be at least one character in a comic book, TV show, video game and/or movie that demonstrates this power.
 This list started as an extension of the Wikipedia list in which I deal with some of the “mistakes” in that list.
+The following topics will be articulated in this site.
+(1) The self/object dichotomy, (2) an inductive approach to the topic and a (3) Literary criticism of the topic.

-Many powers have an inherent dichotomy that labels should reflect.
-The dichotomy is application of the power to one’s self versus an object.
+(1) A natural dichotomy of many superpowers is the application of the power to one’s self versus an object.
 Colossus (Marvel) can turn his body into a metal.
 King Midas can turn objects into a metal (gold).
 These are two very different types of superpowers.
 If the character can apply the power to objects then this is generally termed manipulation.
 If the character can apply the power to themselves then this is generally referred to as mimicry.
 There has been an attempt to separate these two types of powers systematically in this list.

 More comic book articles on my other blog at:

 Next 000) About Me